-The play park within Dean Castle Country Park re-opened on Monday 29 Jun.
+The play park located nest to the Rural Life Centre is open.
 Prior to opening, a Health and Safety inspection of the play equipment was carried out to ensure it is safe to use, however we urge all users to follow the guidance below:

 - Stay 2 metres apart from anyone outside of your household when using the play park.